How MassNotify works for positive test cases and close contacts

 When two people using MassNotify are near each other, their phones exchange random codes using Bluetooth.
-These random codes, also called “keys”, are completely anonymous, with no location tracking or exchange of personal information.
+These random codes are completely anonymous, with no location tracking or exchange of personal information.
 When a person in Massachusetts tests positive for COVID-19 they will receive a text message (if they provided a cell phone number at the time of their test) with instructions on how to anonymously share their test result with other users through MassNotify.
-MassNotify users who were near the person who tested positive may receive an anonymous alert about their possible exposure to COVID-19.
+MassNotify users who were near the person who tested positive may receive an anonymous alert on their phone about their possible exposure to COVID-19.
 The alert will have a link to information about what to do next to protect themselves and others.

 I got a text from the Massachusetts Department of Public Health.
 Why?